Mainz to Merzig

 Day 4: Cochem - Zell - Traben Trarbach, 23 mi. or extend to 34 mi.
 (36 km or extend to 55 km)

 After breakfast, your day's cycling adventure kicks off in Cochem, setting the stage for an unforgettable journey with the quaint village of Beilstein as your initial destination.
 Its medieval charm is on full display as you wander through its perfectly preserved streets, steeped in history and character.You continue cycling the meandering path of the Moselle River to Zell, renowned for its legendary 'Zeller Schwarze Katz' vineyard.
-Here, at this picturesque stop, you're presented with two options: Board the Merlijn for a scenic cruise to Traben Trarbach or extend your cycling, by pedaling your way towards Traben Trarbach.
+Here, at this picturesque stop, you're presented with two options: board the Merlijn for a scenic cruise to Traben Trarbach or extend your cycling by pedaling there.

 Day 5: Traben Trarbach - Bernkastel Kues - Trier, 24 mi. or extend to 31 mi.
 (38 km or extend to 50 km)